VP-VLA: Visual Prompting as an Interface for Vision-Language-Action Models: Method

 \textbf{Training Objective.} A key challenge in visual prompting is ensuring the model treats the overlays as semantic anchors rather than extraneous image noise.
 To address this, we introduce a visual grounding objective that forces the model to internalize the spatial coordinates of the prompts.
 Our framework can be naturally extended with the auxiliary grounding task.
 During training, we add an auxillary grounding task on only key frames (first frame and the frame where $E_t = \mathds{1}$).
 We formulate grounding as a classification task over discretized spatial bins.
 Following the design of Qwen-3-VL, we divide the image dimensions into $N$ uniform bins, where $N=1000$.
 For target object crosshair with its center located at $(x, y)$, we query the VLM inside the VLA $\pi_{\theta}$ to predict the 2D location.
 For target location bounding box, we query the VLM to predict the location $[x_1, y_1, x_2, y_2]$.
 During training, the VLM $f_{\omega}$ is queried to predict these discretized locations in a structured JSON format.
 We optimize this using a Cross-Entropy (CE) loss for grounding, which provides a sharper and more structured training signal than traditional MSE.
 We use L1 loss for action prediction.
 Critically, the grounding loss is backpropagated only through the VLM parameters $\omega$:

-where $\lambda$ is the coefficient to balance VLA action prediction and visual prompt grounding.
-This auxiliary grounding loss ensures that the policy’s internal representations are explicitly aligned with the visual prompts rather than treating it as external noise, leading to more precise and robust manipulation.
+where~$\lambda$ is the coefficient to balance action prediction and visual prompt grounding.
+This auxiliary grounding loss ensures that the policy’s internal representations are explicitly aligned with the visual prompts rather than treating them as external noise, leading to more precise and robust manipulation.

 \textbf{Data Preparation. } For better consistency and efficiency, we use rule-based approach to first decompose the original task into a subtask list.
 At key frames, a VLM predicts the current subtask from the list, along with the target object and (if applicable) target location.
 Using the predicted object and location names, we perform text-conditioned segmentation on all frames to obtain masks and bounding boxes before the next key frame.
 These annotations are then converted into visual prompts $\psi$: a crosshair placed at the centroid of the target object mask and a bounding box over the target placement region.
 Each processed episode is stored with per-frame masks, boxes, and VLM subtask records.
-Episodes with any failures are discarded to avoid introducing noisy supervision.
+On Open X-Embodiment (OXE) dataset, we follow the original starVLA~\cite{community2026starvla} experiment setting to discard episodes with empty prompt for both our methods and the baseline.